intermernet/watchdog/README.md

 `-onetime` controls if the program exits after running the task once (Set true or false, defaults to false)

-`-reseturl` will set the url path to reset the timer (defaults to "/reset/")
+`-reseturl` will set the URL path to reset the timer (defaults to "/reset/")

-`-restarturl` will set the url path to restart the timer after it expires (defaults to "/restart/")
+`-restarturl` will set the URL path to restart the timer after it expires (defaults to "/restart/")

-`-proxyurl` will set the url to redirect to after accessing either the reset or restart urls. (defaults to nothing)
+`-proxyurl` will set the URL to redirect to after accessing either the reset or restart URLs. (defaults to nothing)

 ####Example usage:####